Skip to Actionable Steps

 During the months forward, I became obsessed with investing more in Ethereum.
 I listened to Ethereum podcasts while walking to class.
 Every spare minute I had at my part-time campus job, I read about Ethereum.
 I made my Twitter feed to follow mostly Ethereum-related accounts.
 I absorbed hours of Ethereum commentary on YouTube.

 Between February and March of 2017, ETH shot from $15 to $50 per coin.
 By April, it was at $70, by May, $230.
 In a span of 4 months, my $300 investment ballooned to $6,000.
 At this point, I was going to sell all of my ETH, but there was speculation that the price of Ethereum would pass $1k per coin in the next year.
-During this time of my life, my on-campus job helped me pay for my everyday living expenses.
-In addition, my next semester’s housing rent was not due until the start of the next quarter.
+During this time, my on-campus job helped pay for my everyday living expenses.
+In addition, my next semester’s housing rent wasn’t due until the start of the next quarter.
 So, I did not feel pressed to sell right away.

 Luckily I didn’t sell out just yet because, in the course of 2 weeks in December 2017, ETH nearly doubled in price from $430 to $830.
 On January 3, 2018, it hit $900; 3 days later, it passed $1k.

 My small investment of $300 was now worth $20,000 — a full semester of out-of-state tuition.
-This was so impactful to my parents and me, to know that I would not have to struggle to get through this next semester of college financially.
+This was so impactful to my parents and me, to know that I wouldn’t have to struggle through this next semester of college financially.
 So I pulled the trigger and finally traded all of my ETH after around two years of sitting on my investment.
-I banked on a relatively unproven technology and got out at the right time.
+I banked on relatively unproven technology and got out at the right time.

 Research!
 Research!
 Research!